 Because of the Coronavirus public health crisis, there have been some temporary changes to the asylum and immigration process.

-This page was last updated on 28 May (Visas section).
+This page was last updated on 14 August (asylum support section).

 If you have a question about how Covid-19 might affect your particular situation, you can try contacting the Home Office Coronavirus helpline (although we expect it will be very busy).